Appilot123/Real-device-Instagram-Follow-Unfollow-Bot/README.md

 - **Extensible**: Same structure as Pro—upgrade without rewriting

 ---
 ## FAQ

-Q: **Is this safe for my accounts?**
-A: No automation is “risk-free.”
-Use conservative limits, unique device fingerprints, quality proxies/SIMs, and warm accounts first.

-Q: **Does this repo include DMs, Likes, Comments, or Posting?**
-A: This free repo includes **Follow, Unfollow, Share Reels, Share Posts**.
-Pro unlocks DMs, Posting, Likes, Comments, Stories, Scheduler, Farm Manager, etc.

 Q: **Can it run on emulators?**
 A: Primary focus is **real devices**.
 Emulator support is possible but riskier.
 We recommend real hardware.